gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 Interested in exploring a live example of a flipped-LMS course companion?
 Visit my [SFU](http://www.sfu.ca) CMPT 363 site at [http://cmpt-363-153.hibbittsdesign.com/](http://cmpt-363-153.hibbittsdesign.com/) and its GitHub file repository at  [https://github.com/paulhibbitts/cmpt-363-153-website/](https://github.com/paulhibbitts/cmpt-363-153-website/).

-You can also learn more about the super efficient workflow that happens behind-the-scenes in my earlier article [ My Dream Workflow as an Instructor](../my-dream-workflow-as-an-instructor).
+You can learn more about the super efficient workflow that happens behind-the-scenes in my earlier article [ My Dream Workflow as an Instructor](../my-dream-workflow-as-an-instructor).